Siegessäule (magazine): History

 On February 29, 1984, the idea for a gay city magazine came up on the protocol of a meeting of gay groups in Berlin at the Prinz Eisenherz bookstore on Bülowstraße, and the magazine's first official meeting took place at the gay nightclub SchwuZ on Kulmer Straße.
 The first edition was published by "Freunde der Siegessäule e.V.", released in April in a run of 1,000 copies, containing 16 pages, for the price of one Deutsche Mark.
 The name was not easily agreed upon, with Siegessäule finally chosen in reference to the Berliner memorial, the Victory Column.

 Siegessäule was one of the earliest German publications to report regularly on AIDS and HIV.
 In December 1985, it printed a groundbreaking special edition under the title "AIDS – The Dimension of a Disease" in which the current state of research and socio-political debates were summarized – by gay men, for gay men.
 With contributions by Rosa von Praunheim, Matthias Frings, Peter Hedenström, Elmar Kraushaar and Karl-Heinz Albers – the booklet was available for free, funded by a grant from the Berliner CDU's senator of health, Ulf Fink.

-After the September 1989 issue (then costing 4 Deutsche Marks), the magazine discontinued until November 1990 when the nationwide gay publication magnus issued it as a supplement in their magazine.
-Aside from that, Siegessäule was distributed for free amongst the city's scene.
+After the September 1989 issue (then costing 4 Deutsche Marks), the magazine discontinued until November 1990 when the nationwide gay publication magnus issued it as a supplement to their magazine.
+Aside from that, Siegessäule was distributed as a stand-alone publication for free amongst the city's scene.
 At this point, it contained eight pages and listed 216 gay-related events.
-Within a few months, editors Micha Schulze and Dirk Evenson expanded the editorial content of the supplement, and the number of pages to 24.
+Within a few months, editors Micha Schulze and Dirk Evenson expanded the editorial cultural and event content to also include community and political topics, tripling the number of pages to 24.